Looking for a Genomind Alternative? Here's What to Know

 Can I use my Genomind results alongside Gene2Rx?

-If you've already taken a Genomind test, those results are valid and useful.
+Yes.
+If you have already taken Genomind, those results are valid and useful.
 Gene2Rx can complement them by covering additional medications outside psychiatry (statins, blood thinners, pain medications) using your existing 23andMe or AncestryDNA data.
-The two reports together would give you the broadest pharmacogenetic picture.
+The two reports together would give you the broadest pharmacogenetic picture without requiring a new Genomind test.

 Disclaimer: This content is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider before making changes to your medication.
 Never stop or change medication without medical supervision.